NuGet/Home/proposed/2022/dotnet-nuget-config-spec.md

 #### Arguments

-- SETTING_KEY
+- CONFIG_KEY

 Specify the key of the settings that are to be removed.

-If the specified `SETTING_KEY` is not a key in [config section](https://learn.microsoft.com/en-us/nuget/reference/nuget-config-file#config-section), an error is displayed indicating the `SETTING_KEY` could not be set.
+If the specified `CONFIG_KEY` is not a key in [config section](https://learn.microsoft.com/en-us/nuget/reference/nuget-config-file#config-section), a message is displayed indicating the `CONFIG_KEY` could not be unset.

 #### Options